 What Is Difference Between Couscous and Pearl Couscous?

-In this couscous salad recipe, I have used pearl couscous (sometimes also referred to Israeli couscous) which shares a similar name to couscous but in fact they are quite different ingredients.
+In this Middle Eastern grain salad, I have used pearl couscous (sometimes also referred to Israeli couscous) which shares a similar name to couscous but in fact they are quite different ingredients.

 What do you mean?